MythTV/mythtv/mythtv/html/backend/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli).

+## Development

+There are detailed instructions for developers in the MythTV wiki at [Web Application Development](https://www.mythtv.org/wiki/Web_Application_Development).

 ## Development server

 - Startup a copy of mythbackend, as the local dev server will proxy api calls to it.